datascape/construction/projects/README.md

 Earl was told by the supply store that we could use $50/lb R425a or similar to refill.<br>
 Johnstone Supply Atlanta told Loren they use 407c, 427a, MO99 based on the pressure.
 Said to flush whole system for oil.

 9. Pump down freon and move AC serving downstairs.
 This one is currently working.
-Confirm upstairs AC is functional before disconnecting downstairs AC.
-Optional: Add 3/4" pipe valve.
+Ideally confirm upstairs AC is functional before disconnecting downstairs AC.
+Optional: Add 3/4" pipe valve to this unit too.

 <br>